Red Ventures/CNET AI automated 'journalism'

 Every AI-generated article was then updated with a note that reads: 'Editors' note: We are currently reviewing this story for accuracy.
 If we find errors, we will update and issue corrections,' Vice observed.

-On January 20, The Verge reported that CNET owner Red Ventures was pausing all AI-generated content across its properties, including CNET.
+On January 20, The Verge reported that Red Ventures had paused AI-generated content across its properties, including CNET.
 Red Ventures also confirmed the AI is a proprietary tool that enables editors to generate fully AI-written stories, or a combination of AI-generated text and their own writing or reporting.

-Futurism then discovered that CNET's AI had been directly plagiarising the work of Red Ventures competitors, in addition to human writers at Red Ventures-owned websites, including CNET.
+Futurism also discovered that CNET's AI had been directly plagiarising the work of Red Ventures competitors, in addition to human writers at Red Ventures-owned websites, including CNET, and that the publisher had had to correct 41 of the 77 stories it's AI tool had 'written'.

 'In a handful of stories, our plagiarism checker tool either wasn't properly used by the editor or it failed to catch sentences or partial sentences that closely resembled the original language.
 We're developing additional ways to flag exact or similar matches to other published content identified by the AI tool, including automatic citations and external links for proprietary information such as data points or direct quotes.
 We're also adding additional steps to flag potential misinformation.'